DigitalPhi/MoralPsychology/docs/schedule.md

 <!-- Richard Wollheim, ‘The good self and the bad self' in *The mind and its depths* [link]()

-Richard Wollheim, 'The Emotions and their Philosophy of Mind' [link](http://www.journals.cambridge.org/abstract_S1358246100007876)
+Richard Wollheim, 'The Emotions and their philosophy of mind' [link](http://www.journals.cambridge.org/abstract_S1358246100007876)

 -->